scriptoLLC/take-five/README.md

 ## Routing and route-handlers
 In lieu of pre-set middleware, routes handlers can be arrays of functions that will be iterated over asynchronously.
-To simplify handling of these handlers, it is expected that the handlers will return then-ables, or terminate the response stream.
+To simplify handling of these handlers, it is expected that the handlers will return [thenables](https://promisesaplus.com/), or terminate the response stream.
 This means any promises library should work (including the built in one), as well as using the `async` function keyword.

-**If you do not return a then-able, handler processing will stop in that function**
+**If you do not return a [thenable](https://promisesaplus.com/), handler processing will stop in that function**

 e.g.: